harmonize-tools/socio4health/docs/source/index.rst

 Contributing
 ------------

-Contributions are warmly welcomed!
+Contributions are warmly welcomed\!
 If you wish to contribute, please start a discussion about the proposed change before implementing it.
 More details can be found in our `GitHub repository`_.

 Code of Conduct
 ---------------